romkatv/powerlevel10k/README.md

 This method of installation won't make anything slower or otherwise sub-par.

-### What is the minimum supported ZSH version?
+### What is the minimum supported zsh version?

-ZSH 5.1 or newer should work.
+Zsh 5.1 or newer should work.

 However, there are too many version, OS, platform, terminal and option configurations to test.
 If Powerlevel10k doesn't work for you, please open an issue.